 Tangible Questions to Ask

-• Do you have a plan for communication?
-Are there any technological tools that you use for communication?
+• Do you have a communication plan?
+What applications do you use for communication?

 • What is your typical flow of communication with clients throughout an audit?